charliejacques-NHS/react-hasura-demo/README.md

 - Hasura Session Variables
   - These can be controlled multiple ways
   - We are controlling them through the request headers being sent
+- RESTified Endpoints
+  - You can turn GraphQL queries into REST endpoints if you need to use REST over GraphQL at any point.

 Stuff that's not used but is interesting to know